 I have no authority or jurisdiction to review or invalidate CMS policy in this case or to grant Petitioner any form of equitable relief.
 However, CMS may wish to resolve apparent inconsistencies between its policies related to deactivation, reactivation, and the determination of the reactivation effective date consistent with the Secretary's regulations.
-CMS policy with respect to reactivations is set forth in MPIM § 15.27.
-Previous CMS policy was that if the MAC (Medicare Administrative Contractor) approved a provider or supplier's reactivation application or reactivation certification package, the reactivation effective date was the provider or supplier's date of deactivation.
-MPIM § 15.27.1.2 (rev. 474, iss'd July 5, 2013, effective October 8, 2013).
-The policy appeared consistent with the Secretary's regulation that provided that deactivation had no effect on a provider or supplier's participation agreement or conditions of participation.
+CMS policy with respect to reactivations is set forth in the Medicare Program Integrity Manual (MPIM) CMS Pub.
+100-08, § 15.27.
+Previous CMS policy was that if the MAC approved a provider's or supplier's reactivation application or reactivation certification package, the reactivation effective date was the provider's or supplier's date of deactivation.
+MPIM § 15.27.1.2 (rev. 474, iss'd July 5, 2013, eff.
+October 8, 2013).
+The policy appeared consistent with the Secretary's regulation that provided that deactivation had no effect on a provider's or supplier's participation agreement or conditions of participation.
 42 C.F.R. § 424.540(c).
 But CMS subsequently changed its policy in December 2014.
 The policy as changed provided that if a CMS contractor approves a supplier's reactivation application, "the reactivation effective date shall be the date the contractor received the application . . . that was processed to completion."
 MPIM § 15.27.1.2 (rev. 561, iss'd Dec.
 12, 2014, eff.
 Mar.
 18, 2015).
-When Petitioner's application for revalidation was submitted on February 19, 2016, the CMS policy for reactivation instructed contractors that if a revalidation was received more than 120 days after deactivation, a new effective date would be issued to the supplier consistent with the 9 effective date requirements of MPIM § 15.17, which applies 42 C.F.R. § 424.520(d), which regulates the effective date of a new enrollment by a physician, nonphysician practitioner, or organizations of either.
+In another policy issuance, CMS instructed contractors that if a revalidation was received more than 120 days after deactivation, a new effective date would be issued to the supplier consistent with the effective date requirements of MPIM § 15.17, which applies 42 C.F.R. § 424.520(d), which regulates the effective date of a new enrollment by a physician, nonphysician practitioner, or organizations of either.
 MPIM § 15.29.4.3 (rev. 578, iss'd Feb.
 25, 2015, eff.
 May 15, 2015).
-CMS has again revised its policy and re-issued MPIM § 15.29.4.3 (rev. 685, iss'd Nov.
-3, 2016, eff.
+Prior to Petitioner's submission of its application for revalidation on September 26, 2016, CMS again revised its policy and reissued MPIM § 15.29.4.3 (rev. 666, iss'd Aug.
+5, 2016, eff.
 Sep.
 6, 2016), and the current version states, in relevant part: